lshtm-genomics/pathogen-genomics/docs/tb-genomics.md

     <figcaption>Figure 8 Figure 4 IGV view showing a deletion at the *Rv3738c* locus in A70067_1 isolate</figcaption>
 </figure>

 **Take a closer look at both the BAM and coverage tracks around _Rv3738c_ gene.
 A deletion with respect to the reference can be spotted in A70067_1, whilst is absent in A70067_2.** Several signatures are indicative of such event.
 The most obvious is the lack of read coverage at the region.
-The presence of read pairs with greater insert size (shown in brown) and badly aligned reads at both breakpoints are indicative of a large deletion too.
+Large deletions such as this one should also have paried reads that span the deletion junction.
+To view this, right click on the coverage track and select "View as pairs".
+This will show you the paired reads that are mapped to the reference genome.
+Can you see this evidence in the A70067_1 sample?
+What about in A70067_2?

 Samples belonging to CAS2 strains (e.g. A70067_1) are reported to have a deletion covering this region while other strains types are not.
 These regions are often called Regions of Difference (RD), and some RDs and SNPs are associated with strain-types (Coll et al, 2014).

 As shown earlier, Isolates A70067_1 and A70067_2 exhibit different drug susceptibility profiles (see Table 1).
-Both isolates were tested for Isoniazid (INH) and Rifampicin (RIF) anti-TB drugs, with A70067_1 being susceptible and A70067_2 bi-resistant.
+Both isolates were tested for Isoniazid (INH) and Rifampicin (RIF) anti-TB drugs, with A70067_1 being susceptible and A70067_2 multidrug-resistant.

 |      Patient    |     Date      |     SIT     |      Spoligotype family (lineage)    |     Drug     INH RIF    |     Compared      to    |     SNPs      All                  |     DR        |
 |-----------------|---------------|-------------|--------------------------------------|-------------------------|-------------------------|------------------------------------|---------------|